How Enjoying The Small Things Can Improve Your Life In A Big Way

 This type of mindset takes the focus off of what you have or what you have done and puts it on a place of lack.
 However, a grateful heart will allow you to see the good in what is currently going on in your life.

 The ability to appreciate the small things can upgrade your life in a big way.
-There is reason to celebrate and be grateful every day with just a slight shift in perspective.
+There is reason to celebrate the small things and be grateful every day with just a slight shift in perspective.

 Dr. Emiliana Simon-Thomas, who studies the science of gratitude from a background in neuroscience, says that gratitude is skill.
 This means anyone can begin to strengthen and flex their gratitude muscle.

-Here are five simple ways enjoying the small things can make you more grateful:
+Here are the simple ways enjoying the small things can make you more grateful:

 Intentionally notice the things you are grateful for and keep a record of them.